openspending/fiscal-data-package/spec/index.md

 In a typical budget process, a government authority, e.g. the executive arm, will put together a **proposed** budget and submit that for approval, e.g. by the country's legislative arm.
 The approval process might involve making changes to the proposal before the **approved** version is accepted.
 As time goes by there is a possibility that some projects, institutions etc. will require more money to fulfill their task so adjustments need to be made to the approved budget.
 The **adjustment** is then approved by the original budget entity, e.g. the legislative arm.
 This usually requires reasoning for why the original budget was not sufficient.
 The **executed** budget is the actual money spent or collected which can then be compared to the approved and adjusted plan.

-By recognizing the following distinctions between data types, Budget Data Package is expressive enough to cover the data generated at every stage:
+By recognizing the following distinctions between data types, Fiscal Data Package is expressive enough to cover the data generated at every stage:

 * Data can represent either *expenditures* or *revenues*.
 * Data can be either *aggregated* or *transactional*.
 An item of aggregated data represents a whole category of spending (e.g. spending on primary education).
 An item of transactional data represents a single transaction at some specific point in time.